mikejonestechno/improvement-kata/README.md

 ###Copyright Information
 ![CC-BY-NC](https://i.creativecommons.org/l/by-nc/4.0/88x31.png "Creative Commons Attribution-NonCommercial 4.0 International License")
+These materials were adapted from the original work by [Mike Rother](http://www-personal.umich.edu/~mrother/Homepage.html)

 You are free to share and adapt these materials as long as you credit this source and the [CC-BY-NC license](https://creativecommons.org/licenses/by-nc/4.0/), but the materials (and adapted materials) may not be reproduced for sale in any form.